marcelrienks/fluidity/docs/product.md

 Fluidity is an HTTP/HTTPS/WebSocket tunnel that bypasses restrictive corporate firewalls using mTLS authentication between a local agent and cloud-hosted server.

+**Primary Use Case**: Enable applications behind restrictive firewalls to access external HTTP/HTTPS/WebSocket services through a secure, dynamically-managed tunnel infrastructure.
+The system is designed for on-demand usage where servers can be started/stopped based on agent needs, enabling cost-effective tunneling.

 ## Target Users

 - Developers behind restrictive corporate firewalls